 Software development for bitstreams is becoming increasingly important as more functionality is being driven by stream data, such as stream events, service information, and private data streams.
 Each bitstream consists of a user-defined elementary stream which is transmitted over a standard modulator.
 This modulator is generally commissioned by the broadcaster for preliminary and final acceptance testing.
 Solekai has the ability to build customized bitstreams or modify existing ones.
 For example, a bitstream could include a private descriptor, custom application data, or specific conditional access information.

 A bitstream is invaluable to equipment manufacturers in preparation for integration, certification, black box testing, white box testing, as well as in the maturation of a product’s code.
 Software design for bitstreams is a highly specialized capability requiring a unique set of skills.
-Expertise on this subject also requires a detailed knowledge of testing, software development, set-top box design and operation.
-All of these involve a multitude of standards, which include H.264, MPEG-2, MPEG-4.
+Expertise on this subject also requires a detailed knowledge of testing, software development, set-top box design, and operation.
+Solekai supports the widely adopted industry standards, such as H.265, H.264, MPEG-2, MPEG-4 among many others.

 Bitstreams: High-level Overview

 Call us today at (858) 436-1900 to learn more about our bitstream software development.